 Insulating your home is an important item to review each fall to ensure your home is operating at the most optimal efficiency.
 Most of us think improving the efficiency of our home is expensive.
-Often it’s the least expensive insulating options are missing.
-However, yield incredible benefits.
-It is common for us to walk into million dollar plus homes with the best siding, windows, & doors but they are missing many of the basics, most often it is an inadequate depth of blown-in insulation in the attic.
+However, often it’s the least expensive insulating options missing that yield incredible benefits.
+It is common for us to walk into million-dollar-plus homes with the best siding, windows, and doors, but they are missing many of the basics.
+Most often, it is an inadequate depth of blown-in insulation in the attic.
 For this reason, it might be useful to look into services similar to Attic Insulation Services in your local area, as this might help to make your house better insulated.

 This is such a common inefficiency we see in Kansas City homes!
 Here are the 5 most cost-effective insulating items that produce the greatest “bang for your buck” in energy savings.